RhetTbull/osxphotos/README.md

 you edited the exported image), osxphotos will detect this as a difference and re-export the original image from the library thus overwriting the changes.
 If using --update, the exported library should be treated as a backup, not a working copy where you intend to make changes.
+If you do edit or process the exported files and do not want them to be overwritten withsubsequent --update, use --ignore-signature which will match filename but not file signature when exporting.

 Note: The number of files reported for export and the number actually exported may differ due to live photos, associated raw images, and edited photos which